NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Observation/note.page.md

 ## <code>{{page-title}}</code>

-The resource being referenced by `Observa.note.authorReference` SHALL conform to one of the following:
+The resource being referenced by `Observation.note.authorReference` SHALL conform to one of the following:

 - {{pagelink:Profile-Organization}}
 - {{pagelink:Profile-Patient}}